sthapitrun/rocky-linux/LoadBalancerNotes.md

 A single server has limited resources and limited throughput to accomodate requests from all clients.
 This may cause the server to overload and cause slowness and failure.

 To handle this we typically scale the system:
-1. vertical scaling - increasing the power of server.
+1. Vertical scaling - increasing the power of server.
- An increase in resources is limited.
+   An increase in resources is limited so we may want to choose the option of scaling the system by analysing the need.
-2. horiztontal scaling - popular option
+2. Horiztontal scaling - popular option
 - Add more machines or servers to the system, three servers instead of one, a lot more requests can be handled from clients.
 - must ensure that requests are being processed by the server in a balanced way.
+  > Horizontal scaling > add servers > load balancer will make use of new resources to improve the overall throughput > reduced latency

 **Client >>>> Load Balancer >>>>> Server**
 - Load Balancer is basically another server that sits between client and server to balance the load and requests from client to the servers.
 - Redirect clients requests to servers in balanced way
 - Balance workloads
 - Maintain even distribution
 - Main purpose is to redirect the requests in a balanced way so that none of the singles server is overloaded with requests from clients.

-Horizontal scaling > add servers > load balancer will make use of new resources to improve the overall throughput > reduced latency

-Reverse Proxy - Load balancers can also work on behalf of the clients or servers Not limited to clients or servers
+Reverse Proxy - Load balancers can also work on behalf of the clients or servers
+- Not limited to clients or servers
-LB can be setup in between
+- LB can be setup in between
-Server >>>>> Database
+- Server >>>>> Database
-Server >>>>> other servers
+- Server >>>>> other servers
-DNS Load Balancer at the DNS layer of the website (e.g. dns query from browser will request the DNS LB to process the request and return the website)
+- DNS Load Balancer at the DNS layer of the website (e.g. dns query from browser will request the DNS LB to process the request and return the website)

-Software load balancers - cheap and highly customizable
+- Software load balancers - cheap and highly customizable

 **Server Selection Strategy**
 ROUND ROBIN - goes through all the servers in a loop for even distribution of load amongst all servers